Gabriellmal/extensionAi/README.md

 # extensionAi
 🏗️ VS Code Architect

-VS Code Architect is a powerful, AI-driven extension factory that allows you to build, compile, and install VS Code extensions just by describing them in plain English.
-Powered by Gemini 2.5 Flash, it handles the scaffolding, dependency management, and packaging automatically.
+VS Code Architect is a powerful, AI-driven extension factory that allows you to build, compile, and install VS Code extensions just by describing them in plain English. , it handles the scaffolding, dependency management, and packaging automatically.

 🚀 Features